aws-neuron/aws-neuron-sdk/libraries/nxd-training/general/installation_guide.rst

 Building Apex
 -------------

-Since NxD Training is built on top of NeMo, we have to install its dependencies too.
-One of which is the `Apex <https://github.com/NVIDIA/apex/tree/master>`_ library.
-NeMo uses it for few of the fused module implementations.
+NxD Training uses the NeMo toolkit, which requires you to install additional dependencies.
+One of these dependencies is the `Apex <https://github.com/NVIDIA/apex/tree/master>`_ library.
+The NeMo toolkit uses this library for several fused module implementations.

 .. note::
     NeMo used to use Apex for all distributed training APIs.
 Since we are using NxD for the same purpose, the use of